zxy19/maid_useful_task/Readme.md

 ## Revive

+Requires "Player Revive" mod.

 The Maid will revive nearby fallen players.
-If there is an undead totem in the Maid's bauble, the Maid will use one.
+If there is an undead totem in the Maid's bauble, the Maid will use one (The maid consumes a totem to skip your revive countdown, instead of just consuming the totem to not die like that in vanilla).

 # More